gracious-tech/copy.church/src/explain/biblical/index.md

 The free giving of ministry resources is not just a good idea, it's what Scripture calls us to.

 When Jesus told his disciples to go out and proclaim the kingdom of heaven, he commanded them to "freely give" because they had "freely received".
-This wasn't in relation to just preaching but also the other blessings that accompany the Gospel:
+This wasn't in relation to just preaching but also the other blessings that accompany the gospel:

 <BibleQuote passage='Matt 10:7-8'></BibleQuote>